 The project managed to ensure participation in a challenging neighborhood, and brought the focus of urban development from the city center and into the neighborhoods surrounding the city.

-There were several things that could be improved, especially from the communication point of view.
+The COVID Challenge and a flourishing new community There were several things that could be improved, especially from the communication point of view.
 During COVID, it was hard to reach all the objectives of the foreseen activites and lots of adaptations should have been made în order to prove succesful.
 Adapting to the new context did not always go hand în had with the requirements of the project.
+A success has been the creation of the AGORA community.
+There is a core of experts and NGOs that were present to all of the activities coordinated by the Lead Partner and they have been involved trough the entire co-design process.
+In our opinion as external experts this is the most succesful aspect of the implemetnation process. |

 Local Development Director of Cluj-Napoca, Ovidio Cimpean, discusses the participatory approach of the AGORA project, the involvement of local actors and how this will impact future approaches in the IRIS district.